 However, some final preparation for the fieldwork will usually still be necessary.
 The official permissions from the country concerned and arrangements with host or counterpart institutions may need to be tied up.
 Securing funding to cover fieldwork costs can also take time.
 You will already have an idea of the costs that you are likely to incur during fieldwork, but these can vary greatly depending on length of fieldwork, number of trips necessary, countries to be visited.
-The Department has some funding to contribute to these costs, which is detailed on Canvas.
+The Department has some funding to contribute to these costs.